Envigado

-Envigado ([embiˈɣaðo]) is a city and municipality southeast of Medellín, Colombia in the department of Antioquia.
+Envigado ([embiˈɣaðo]) is a city and municipality due South of Medellín, Colombia in the department of Antioquia.
 It is located in the Metropolitan Area of the Aburrá Valley.
 It borders El Poblado, Medellín to the north, Sabaneta to the south, El Retiro and Caldas to the east, and Itagüí to the west.

 Envigado is known for maintaining the traditions of the Paisa Region and for its architecture.
-It also has one of the highest standards of living in Colombia and according to the Colombian magazine Semana, it has the lowest rate in the country of, what the magazine calls, “people with unmet basic needs”.
+It also has one of the highest standards of living in Colombia, and (according to the Colombian magazine Semana), has the country's lowest rate of what the magazine calls, “people with unmet basic needs”.